ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 ~~~
 {: sourcecode-name="uccs-additional-examples.cddl"}

-The above definitions, concepts and security considerations all may be
-applied to define a JSON-encoded Claims-Set as encapsulated in a JWT.
+The above definitions, concepts and security considerations also define a JSON-encoded Claims-Set as encapsulated in a JWT.
 Such an unsigned Claims-Set can be referred to as a "Unprotected JWT
 Claims Set", a "UJCS".
 The CDDL definition of `Claims-Set` in {{fig-claims-set}} can be used for a "UJCS":